awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/consolidated-view-of-warm-up-and-cooldown-settings.md

 **API operation:** [StartInstanceRefresh](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_StartInstanceRefresh.html)

-A warm\-up period, in seconds, that applies to a specific instance refresh operation\.
+A time period, in seconds, during which an instance refresh waits before moving on to replacing the next instance after a new instance enters the `InService` state\.
 Specifying a warm\-up period when you start an instance refresh overrides the default instance warmup, but only for the current instance refresh\.
 For more information, see [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 **Default**: If not defined, the value of this parameter defaults to the value for the default instance warmup defined for the group\.
 If default instance warmup is null, then it falls back to the value of the health check grace period\.